-- Why is it good idea for me to place the common welfare of all A.A members before individual welfare?
-What would happen to me if A.A as a whole disappeared? - When I do not trust A.A.'s current servants, who do I wish had the authority to straighten them out? - In my opinions of and remarks about other A.A.'s, am I implying membership requirements other than a desire to stay sober? - Do I ever try to get a certain A.A group to conform to my standards, not its own? - Have I a personal responsibility in helping an A.A group fulfil its primary purpose?
+- Why is it a good idea for me to place the common welfare of all A.A members before individual welfare?
+What would happen to me if A.A as a whole disappeared? - When I do not trust A.A.'s current servants, who do I wish had the authority to straighten them out? - In my opinions of and remarks about other A.A. 's, am I implying membership requirements other than a desire to stay sober? - Do I ever try to get a certain A.A group to conform to my standards, not its own? - Have I a personal responsibility in helping an A.A group fulfil its primary purpose?
 What is my part? - Does my personal behaviour reflect the Sixth Tradition-or belie it? - Do I do all I can do to support A.A financially?
-When is the last time I anonymously gave away a Regmaker subscription? - Do I complain about certain A.A.'s behaviour-especially if they are paid to work for A.A?
-Who made me so smart?
+When is the last time I anonymously gave away a Regmaker subscription? - Do I complain about certain A.A. 's behaviour-especially if they are paid to work for A.A?
+Who made me so smart? - Do I fulfil all A.A responsibilities in such a way as to please privately even my own conscience?
+Really? - Do my utterances always reflect the Tenth Tradition, or do I give A.A critics real ammunition? - Do I understand that in service a person is conveying a group conscience, or do I criticize the personality because I disagree with the message?